Cade's County: Synopsis

-Cade's County starred well-known Hollywood actor Glenn Ford as Sam Cade, the sheriff of the fictional Madrid County, a vast and sparsely populated desert area that was apparently located well inland in the American Southwest.
-The state in which it was located was never mentioned; it could have been California (where much of the location filming took place), Utah, Nevada, New Mexico or Arizona.
+Cade's County starred well-known Hollywood actor Glenn Ford as Sam Cade, the sheriff of the fictional Madrid County, a vast and sparsely populated semiarid desert area that was apparently located in the American Southwest.
+There was a U.S. Border Patrol Station located in the area.
+Sheriff Cade worked a case with Border Patrol Agents involving murder and drug smuggling on a ranch in the county located on the U.S.- Mexico border, in Episode Four - "Crisscross".
+The state in which it was located was never mentioned; it could have been California (where much of the location filming took place), Arizona, New Mexico or western Texas.
 Cade made occasional references to going to "Capitol City" for hearings and meetings.
+In the Cade's County Movie: "Slay Ride", Chief Deputy J.J.
+Jackson makes reference to the Criminal Information and Identification Lab in Austin.
+In Slay Ride Sheriff Cade describes Madrid County being approximately as large as Rhode Island.
 There is a town named Madrid, New Mexico, however, it is pronounced "MAD-rid", and is not a county seat.

 Cade's character was complex and interesting, though never fully developed.
 He came from a socially prominent and well-to-do family in the county, had served in the U.S. Navy as a fighter pilot — there was one reference to the Korean War — and had been an FBI agent, after which he returned to Madrid County to become sheriff.
+His father had been sheriff until he was shot and killed.
 There were no references to a wife or close family in the series.